Photo Editing: A Danger to Self Perception

 So what if your hips are wider?
 The world doesn’t have to see that!
 Simply type ‘thin’ into your Appstore to find a plethora of apps that allow you to virtually slice and dice your own body to your heart’s desire.
 Bust, thighs, skin tone, hips, you can change anything.
 It’s all about who you want to be.

 So, what exactly is the issue here? — Refer back to the famous philosophical story of Dorian Gray.
 Every time you alter who you are, you sell a small part of your soul.
+There are many shops that have digital thinned images of models in the advertisements however one company I know that doesn’t is Elle Courbee a plus-sized shapewear ecommerce store.

 So the Insecurities Are Reinforced